 So, my mission is to fill the room with BIPOC/LGBTQ+ artists on both sides of the table and to flood the industry with great works that are inspired and empowering to all audiences, especially marginalized groups and communities.
 I want there to be a day when every marginalized person can turn on the tv, go to a movie or the theater and see a true representation of themselves.
 This will only happen when there is a space for all of these people to tell their stories and to be seen and heard for their individual and compelling beauty and truth.” - Founder, Erin Lamar

 Erin Lamar is a Brooklyn based actor, director, photographer and filmmaker.
 His professional training started in his hometown, St. Petersburg, FL, when he attended the prestigious Pinellas County Center for the Arts.
-After High School, Lamar attended renowned The University of the Arts in Philadelphia, where he was not only granted a scholarship for Actors Excellence but also focused on training in many areas of the arts outside of his intense training in Theater (Musical Theater/Acting), included but not limited to: Filmmaking, photography, directing and writing.
+After High School, Lamar attended The University of the Arts in Philadelphia, where he was not only granted a scholarship for Actors Excellence but also focused on training in many areas of the arts outside of his intense training in Theater (Musical Theater/Acting), included but not limited to: Filmmaking, photography, directing, writing, psychology and literature.
 Graduate of the class of ’13, Lamar worked as a professional actor, University professor and adjunct (Dance and Acting at UPenn, Drexel, UArts and Temple U), freelance photographer and regional theatrical director immediately after completion of his Bachelor’s degree.
 He then went on to move to NYC in 2014 where he currently resides.
 Since moving to NYC, Lamar has worked both domestically and internationally; covering almost all 50 states and over 20 different countries.
 Travel, craft and the need to collaborate has carried Lamar through his diverse career and continuously allows him to seek out challenges that excite him.